Accepting New Clients: Free 15 minute consultation

 • Academics, Education, Employment, Career, Finances

-• Counseling brings ways of learning, helping to improve emotional, mental, relational and spiritual wellbeing
+• Brings ways of learning, helping to improve emotional, mental, relational and spiritual growth and wellbeing

-• Counseling helps develop greater understanding of the nature of the mind, and integrating experiences in life
+• Helps develop greater understanding of the nature of the mind, and integrating learned experience in life

-• Counseling uses learning processes for greater understanding of cognition, perception, behavior and emotion
+• Teaches greater understanding of relationships between cognition, perception, behavior and emotion

 • Counseling is a practice of helping people make concrete decisions and plan practical actions to improve their well-being, resolve crises, prevent and alleviate distress and difficulty with adjustments, and support capacities and abilities to function in life.